sequoialeuba/sequoialeuba/README.md

+- :sunny: I'm a Research Fellow at Imperial College London
-- :sunny: I'm an epidemiologist focusing on infectious diseases: RSV vaccines in pregnancy, malaria in pregnancy, HIV among Chinese men who have sex with men, and US influenza burden
+- 🔭: I am an epidemiologist focusing on infectious diseases: RSV vaccines in pregnancy, malaria in pregnancy, HIV among Chinese men who have sex with men, and US influenza burden
-- :mailbox_with_no_mail: You can reach me at s.leuba@imperial.ac.uk
+- :mailbox_with_no_mail: You can reach me at s.leuba21@imperial.ac.uk
 - :evergreen_tree: Fun fact: My name is the only *reasonably* common name with every vowel

 <!--